-By the way, in case you are curious, the main supplies that you will need for class are as follows: one package of page flags (Dollar Tree has a good option), colored pencils, a ruler, one package of blank 3"x5" index cards, a three-ring binder for notes and handouts (at least 1", or a section in a larger binder), loose-leaf college-ruled notebook paper, a composition book (college-ruled; no spirals), pencils, pens, and a highlighter.
+By the way, in case you are curious, the main supplies that you will need for class are as follows: one package of page flags, colored pencils, one package of blank 3"x5" index cards, a three-ring binder for notes and handouts (at least 1", or a section in a larger binder), loose-leaf college-ruled notebook paper, a composition book (college-ruled; no spirals), pencils, pens, and highlighters.

 I hope that you have a magnificent summer.
 Be adventurous, learn something new every day, and enjoy your reading.
 I will be praying for you as you prepare to enter high school!
-I'm thrilled to welcome some of you BACK to my classroom, and I am excited to meet those of you who I don't know yet.